 While for many becoming vegan is a conscious lifestyle choice, others choose to try it out for a month first.
 In part, it goes hand in hand with detoxing following over-indulging during the Christmas period.

 It’s heavily promoted globally and in particular the vegan community, in order to raise awareness of a potential lifetime without meat products.
+Although, if you’re thinking of planning your holiday at the same time, here are the best countries to visit if you’re vegan.

 Chinese New Year – 25th January